Semrush helps you:

 To be clear:

-For example, this Amazon product page for a KitchenAid mixer boasts 2,109 words…
+For example, this Amazon product page for a KitchenAid mixer boasts over 1,600 words…

-Once you’ve written your in-depth product description, it’s time to make sure that you’ve used your target keyword 3-5 times in your content.
+Once you’ve written your in-depth product description, the next step is to ensure your target keyword appears naturally throughout the content.

 Pro Tip: Google puts slightly more weight on keywords that appear at the top of a webpage.
 So make sure that one of your keyword placements is at the top of your page (for example, in the first 100 words of your product or category description).